 We’ve rounded up all the rare Pokémon cards you should know about, listing the most expensive cards that have sold throughout the years.
 Some are fan favourites, some have value by dint of being among the strongest Pokémon cards, and others are one-off prints that were released as promotional material.
-Although many of the most expensive Pokémon cards are older prints, interest in the Pokémon Trading Card Game is thriving, with some of the most expensive Pokémon cards selling for record prices only this year.
+Although many of the most expensive Pokémon cards are older prints, interest in the Pokémon Trading Card Game is thriving, with some of the most expensive Pokémon cards selling for record prices only last year.

 - Pikachu Illustrator